lanetix/express-deep-link/README.md

 However, once authentication comes into play, you'll need to know where an unauthenticated user was attempting to go after they've logged in to your website:

-1. Susie gets a link to you site from Brad (www.your.site.com/some/path/other-than/the-root-url)
+1. Susie gets a link to your site from Brad (www.your.site.com/some/path/other-than/the-root-url)
 2. Susie clicks on this link
 3. Susie is not authenticated and gets redirected to login and prompted for her credentials
 4. Instead of getting blindly sent to the root of the website (/), Susie is sent to where she was initially attempting to go before she was prompted to login.